saref/frustration-index-UBQP/README.md

 # frustration-index-UBQP
 This algorithm is designed in Python 3.7 based on the UBQP model (Aref et al. 2018) for computing the exact value of frustration index (also called line index of balance).

-Unconstrained binary quadratic programming (UBQP) model for computing the frustration index of a signed graph

-Jupyter code written by Samin Aref in 2015
+Unconstrained binary quadratic programming (UBQP) model for computing the frustration index of a signed graph - Jupyter code written by Samin Aref in 2015

-Creative common licence: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)
+Creative common license: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)

-If you use this code, please cite the two following publications:
+Using this code for non-commercial purposes is permitted to all given that the two following publications are cited:

 Aref, S., Mason, A. J., and Wilson, M. C. An exact method for computing the frustration index in signed networks using binary programming. arXiv:1611.09030 (2017). url: http://arxiv.org/pdf/1611.09030.